This post may contain affiliate links, for more information see our disclaimer.

 Quantitative Fundamental Factors

-Quantitative fundamental factors uses data that can be counted, measured, and expressed with numbers.
+Quantitative fundamental factors use data that can be counted, measured, and expressed with numbers.

-- Cash flow from operations will show an investor how well the company is profiting from its day to day business operations.
+- Cash flow from operations will show an investor how well the company is profiting from its day-to-day business operations.
+(The most important source of income for a business)

 - Cash flow from investing determines how much the company has spent on investments and the amount of cash flow generated from investments.